 Stock prices cannot be measured without reference to a dividend income-generating stream.
-In theory, we know that stock derives its price from the underlying dividends, and not from royalties.
+In theory, we know that a stock (or an equity share) derives its price from the underlying dividends, and not from royalties (consideration from licensing intangibles or natural resources).
 As expressed in the hymn quoted by Williams, 1938, p.
 58 (see also Lorrie & Hamilton, 1973, p.
 116):

 A cow for her milk